This post is updated regularly. It was first published on March 20.

 Q2: Does a history of cancer raise your risk for health complications from COVID-19 (SARS-CoV-2)?

-Q3: Does having received chemotherapy or radiation in the past raise your risk for getting COVID-19 or having a more serious course of illness?
+Q3: Does receiving chemotherapy or radiation raise your risk for getting COVID-19 or having a more serious course of illness?

 To date, limited evidence is available to suggest that any cancer treatments raise your risk for getting COVID-19 any more or less than anyone else who is exposed to the virus.
 There is some evidence that patients with cancer may experience more serious COVID-19 infection if they acquire it, likely because cancer and cancer treatment can contribute to weakened immune systems which can then lead to a reduced ability to fight off infections.
 Emerging evidence suggests that patients with lung cancer who received chemotherapy within 3 months of a COVID-19 diagnosis are at higher risk of dying from the infection.
 This evidence is summarized in a different Cancer.Net Blog post.
-Patients who are getting treatment for cancer also interact with the health care system more frequently than the general population, so more exposure in that setting may contribute to a higher risk of getting an infection, but that is not known with certainty at this point.
+Patients who are getting treatment for cancer also interact with the health care system more frequently than the general population, so more exposure in that setting may contribute to a higher risk of getting an infection, but that is not known with certainty at this point, and most health-care facilities follow U.S. Centers for Disease Control and Prevention (CDC) guidelines and have put measures in place to minimize patients’ risk of becoming infected.
 Patients are advised to speak with their cancer care team about whether non-essential clinic visits can be skipped, re-scheduled, or conducted by telephone or videoconferencing.
 Keep in mind, however, that skipping a treatment for cancer because of concerns about the risk of infection with COVID-19 is a serious decision and something that should be discussed with your oncologist.

 Q4: Should cancer survivors follow the general public health recommendations issued by the CDC?

 Absolutely.
-The general public health recommendations issued by the U.S. Centers for Disease Control and Prevention (CDC) make good sense at any time, but more so during times such as the COVID-19 outbreak.
+The general public health recommendations issued by the CDC make good sense at any time, but more so during times such as the COVID-19 outbreak.
 You can find the CDC guidance here on its website.